Are You Looking For Eternal Purpose?

 Joseph View All →

 Hi, my name is Joseph Zadow.
-I am a 32 y/o Bible Blogger.
-I was new to blogging once!
-God’s word is the best thing that we can be given, and once we have it and know it for ourselves it is both a privilege and responsibility to bring it to others!
+I am a 33 y/o Bible Blogger from Adelaide, South Australia.
+God’s word is the best thing that we can be given, and once we have it and know it for ourselves it is both a privilege and responsibility to share it with others!
 We are blessed to be a blessing!
-I am a sinner (for sure!) saved by God’s grace through faith in Jesus Christ and I am a Lord Jesus Christ follower.
-He is faithful even though I rarely am to him.
-I believe the Bible is the word of God, and stake my life on it.
+I am a sinner (for sure!) saved by God’s grace through faith in Jesus Christ.
+And it’s Jesus Christ’s faith far more than my own!
+Because he is faithful.
+I believe the Bible is the word of God, and by God’s grace I anchor my soul to it.
 My destination is heaven.
-As they say, I’m just a passin’ through this world… although most of the time it’s more like hangin’ by a thread in Jericho!
-I love playing sports – particularly cricket… I currently work on an orchard and a side hobby business of mine is growing vegetables etc – they are good for you!
+As they say, this world is not my home, I’m just a passin’ through… although most of the time I feel more like I’m hangin’ by a thread in Jericho!
+I love playing sports, I currently work on an orchard and one of my main hobbies/interests is growing vegetables.
 I love writing.
-Always happy to talk, so feel free to leave a comment.
+I’m always happy to talk, so feel free to leave a comment on my blog or through email!
+My blog is inspired by Isaiah 2, and Isaiah’s vision of the last days when all nations will flow unto the Lord’s house, in a future time where everyone will love to hear God’s word and walk in light of Lord.
+And it is my hope that my blog will “strengthen the brethren” and “feed my sheep” as Jesus told Peter.
+Whether you visit once or regularly, I hope my blog is of some benefit to you on your journey of life!
+It’s a long journey, but with Christ you will make it to the other side.
 You can read more about me and my blog here – kjvbibletruth.com/about :)